-This brings me to audio books and my internal debate about whether or not to count them as actual reading.
+This brings me to audiobooks and my internal debate about whether or not to count them as actual reading.
 I always set an annual reading challenge for myself on Goodreads, so I need to be able to keep track.
-I had never actually listened to an audio book before this year, and that's not because I just don't like listening to things.
-I constantly have headphones in listening to music or one of a bunch of podcasts I keep up on, but audio books were another story.
+Before this year, I had never actually listened to an audiobook, and that’s not because I just don’t like listening to things.
+I constantly have headphones in listening to music or one of a bunch of podcasts I keep up on, but audiobooks were another story.
 To me, they feel like cheating.
 I think that one of biggest benefits of reading books is seeing the words on the page and having to interpret them with your brain.
-Doing so puts those words in your head, and you'll remember what they mean, how to spell them, and what proper grammar looks like.
+Doing so puts those words in your head, and you’ll remember what they mean, how to spell them, and what proper grammar looks like.
 You can be reading complete garbage, but just the mere act of reading those garbage words stimulates your brain and makes you smarter.
-Audio books take this away from you.
+Audiobooks take this away from you

 What does the science say?